Jean Hackensmith, Author

 My Newest Release

-Book Two in "The Dirty Thirties" Saga Now Available in eBook and AudioBook.
+Book Ten in "The Wilderness" Saga Now Available in eBook and AudioBook.
 Paperback coming soon!

 Over 25,000 Copies Sold